csula/cs590-fall-2015/README.md

 ## Announcements

+* [10/15/2015] No quiz this Friday.
+We will, however, do a complete quiz application from scratch in class.
+The goal here is to show students how to do a complete project from a software architecture perspective.
+That being said, students should come to class with the following tools installed and ready to go:

+  - MongoDB server
+  - leiningen
+  - Light Table or an IDE of their choosing

+Please note that this is a very tight and compressed class so we will not have time to trouble shoot your laptop or computer problems.
+To be most effective and maximize our time together, please try to get the development environment working before class.

 * [10/10/2015] A student asked about team composition:

 > Is it ok to do the project by your own?
 Since I don't have any friend who take this course, that means I want to do the project by my own.